 Why Choose TikTok for your Charitable Campaign?

 TikTok has over 1 billion monthly active users worldwide, with app users in the US and UK spending more time on TikTok than YouTube.
 That’s huge!
 What’s more, among social, communication, photo, video and entertainment apps, TikTok is ranked as the most-downloaded worldwide since 2020 and competes with YouTube for the top spot in consumer spending since last year.
-It’s no secret that this social platform has really taken off.
+It’s no secret that this social platform has really taken off, with some brands and individuals even looking to Buy TikTok Followers in order to boost their engagement and, hopefully, their reach on the platform.
 But aside from its popularity, why is TikTok a perfect match for a charitable or social good campaign?

 - TikTok has a huge Gen-Z and Millennial following.
 In the US alone, 60% of TikTok users are between the ages of 16-24.
 And 26% are between the ages 25-44.
 This is significant when considering using TikTok for good, as according to a Forrester study, more than half of Gen Z respondents aged 18-23 years will always research a company to ensure it aligns with their position on corporate social responsibility before making a purchase.
 To gain trust with a Gen Z audience, however, brands need to avoid being performative and instead aim to be as authentic as possible.